Equality cases for the uncertainty principle in finite Abelian groups

 \section{Abstract}

-We consider the families of finite Abelian groups $\ZZ/p\ZZ\times \ZZ/q\ZZ$ and $\ZZ/p^2\ZZ$, for $p,q$ prime numbers.
-We give a simple characterization of all functions $f$ for which the size of the support is at most $k$ and the size of the spectrum is minimal among such functions.
-Such equality cases were previously known when $k$ divides the cardinal of the group, or for groups $\ZZ/p\ZZ$.
+We consider the families of finite Abelian groups $\ZZ/p\ZZ\times \ZZ/p\ZZ$, $\ZZ/p^2\ZZ$ and $\ZZ/p\ZZ\times \ZZ/q\ZZ$ for $p,q$ two distinct prime numbers.
+For the two first families we give a simple characterization of all functions whose support has cardinality $k$ while the size of the spectrum satisfies a minimality condition.
+We do it for a large number of values of $k$ in the third case.
+Such equality cases were previously known when $k$ divides the cardinality of the group, or for groups $\ZZ/p\ZZ$.